patrykkalinowski/hubspot-backup/README.md

 # Hubspot Content Backup

+## These scripts are deprecated.
+Please go to <https://hubspot-backup.patrykkalinowski.com/> to download updated version.

+---

 Ruby scripts to backup Hubspot content to files

 These are very rough and simple scripts which you can use to backup your Hubspot content on drive.